Ryan Hoag

 Ryan Scott Hoag (born November 23, 1979) is an American former football wide receiver.
-He was drafted by the Oakland Raiders with the final pick in the 2003 NFL Draft, earning him the title of Mr. Irrelevant.
+He was selected by the Oakland Raiders with the final pick in the 2003 NFL draft, earning him the title of Mr. Irrelevant.
 He never played in a regular season game.
 He played college football at Gustavus Adolphus.

-Hoag has also been a member of the New York Giants, Minnesota Vikings, Washington Redskins, Edmonton Eskimos, Jacksonville Jaguars and New York Sentinels.
-Hoag currently works as a teaching artist for Upstream Arts as well as the head varsity tennis coach at his alma mater, Washburn High School in Minneapolis, Minnesota.
-He is also the head tennis pro at The Lafayette Club and assistant tennis pro at Lost Creek Country Club.
+Hoag was also a member of the New York Giants, Minnesota Vikings, Washington Redskins, Berlin Thunder, Edmonton Eskimos, Jacksonville Jaguars, New York Sentinels and Omaha Nighthawks.
+Hoag formally worked as a teaching artist for Upstream Arts as well as the head varsity tennis coach at his alma mater, Washburn High School in Minneapolis, Minnesota.
+He currently resides in Newport Beach, California and works as a sports broadcaster most notably on the pre pregame show for the Las Vegas Raiders.

-Early years
+Early life

 Hoag was born in Minneapolis, Minnesota, and attended Washburn High School.
-Hoag lettered in football, basketball, soccer, and tennis and was twice named all-conference and team captain in tennis, as well as an all-conference honoree in soccer.
+Hoag lettered in football, basketball, soccer, and tennis and was twice named the captain in tennis, as well as an all-conference honoree in soccer.